Christmas in France: Food

-Traditional French Christmas food includes a lot of meats (Ham, Turkey, Chicken and Beef) with sides like mashed potatoes, beans, salad, peas and carrots.
+Traditional French Christmas food includes a lot of meats (ham, turkey, chicken and beef) with sides like mashed potatoes, beans, salad, peas and carrots.
 Soup and bread is also very popular.
 Desserts include Yule log cake, cupcakes, muffins and other cakes along with small sweet and chocolate candies.

-Decoration and decore
+Decoration and décor

 Decorating for Christmas is very common in France.
-Many households, public spaces, and businesses are decorated with lights and Christmas trees.
+Christmas markets usually begin in late November or early December and last until Christmas, spreading across various regions of France.
+The Christmas market in Strasbourg is the most famous, attracting visitors from all over the world.
+These markets offer Christmas decorations, handmade crafts, delicious food, and warm drinks such as mulled wine.Many households, public spaces, and businesses are decorated with lights and Christmas trees.
 Advent wreaths (Couronnes de l'Avent) are also common, they are made up of fir and pine tree branches for the first Sunday of Advent.
 The Advent wreath is topped by four candles, symbolizing the four Sundays leading up to Christmas.
-Each candle is lit on each of the Sundays before Christmas.
+Each candle is lit on each successive Sunday before Christmas.

 Trees can either be decorated or can have a simple homely and traditional décor.
 Instead of putting up ornamental Christmas decorations on the trees, often red ribbons are used for decorating the trees.
 Glass or plastic ornaments that resemble the apples that were traditionally hung from Christmas trees in France are also used for decorating the trees.
 Small white candles are also used.
-The use of the mistletoe considered to bring good luck and every household in France hangs mistletoe on the doors during Christmas.
-It is kept till New Year and there is a belief that if you kiss it at midnight, luck will favor you and you'll be filled with happiness and prosperity in the coming year.
+The use of mistletoe is considered to bring good luck and every household in France hangs mistletoe on the doors during Christmas.
+Some French people decorate their Christmas trees (Sapin de Noël) and set up a Nativity scene (Crèche) with small clay figurines or wooden figures to recreate the scene of Jesus' birth.
+It is kept till New Year and there is a belief that if you kiss it at midnight, luck will favour you and you'll be filled with happiness and prosperity in the coming year.

-Some other popular decorations include shoes instead of stockings, the use of candles are very popular and are typically set on tables during Christmas meals or set on window sills.
+Some other popular decorations include shoes instead of stockings.
+The use of candles is very popular and they are typically set on tables during Christmas meals or set on window sills.
 Many French households, especially Christian ones, have nativity scenes.
 Also known as the crèche, it is kept in the living room and can be elaborate or simple, depending on individual preference.